 Vitamin D is unusual because we get it from our diet and from the sun.
 We also need to top up Vitamin D using supplements to make sure we get enough.

 Healthy Start is a national scheme to improve health.
 You could qualify if you're on low income or benefits and are at least 10 weeks pregnant or have a child under the age of four.
-You also qualify if you're pregnant and under 18.
+You also qualify if you're under 18 years old and pregnant.

 Your midwife, health visitor or other health professional can support you to sign up.
-You will be sent vouchers for cow’s milk, fresh/frozen fruit and vegetables and first infant formula milk.
+You will be sent a pre-paid card for cow’s milk, fresh/frozen fruit and vegetables and first infant formula milk.
 These can be used in local shops or supermarkets.
 You will also receive vouchers to exchange in pharmacies for:

 For families who are not eligible for the scheme, all Norfolk Lloyds Pharmacies sell Healthy Start vitamins at a cheaper price than branded vitamins.